jahnvi15/InclusiBot_Pryde/README.md

 - [License](#license)

 ## About InclusiBot ℹ️
-InclusiBot is an AI-powered chatbot designed to provide sexual education information and support for the LGBTQ+ community.
-It utilizes advanced language models to understand users' questions and provide accurate responses on various topics related to sexual health, identity, relationships, and more.
+InclusiBot is an AI-powered chatbot designed to provide sexual health education information and support for the LGBTQ+ community.
+It utilizes advanced language models to understand users' questions and provide accurate responses on various topics related to sexual health.

 Please note that InclusiBot is not a substitute for professional advice.
 For specific concerns, it is always recommended to consult qualified healthcare professionals. 🏥